News from the Irish Province and Beyond

 We welcome your comments and suggestions and would like to ask you to contribute news, articles and activities from your different communities to enrich this website.

 CITOC is the internal news service of the Order of Carmelites and is published several times a year.
-It may also be read or received by email by signing up here.
+It may also be read or received by email.